David A. Siegel

 David Alan Siegel (May 3, 1935 – April 5, 2025) was an American businessman who founded Westgate Resorts, a Florida-based timeshare resort firm, and was its president and chief executive officer.
 Siegel was CEO of CFI Resorts Management Inc and Central Florida Investments Inc. His other businesses included real estate, construction, hotel and apartment management, travel services, insurance, transportation, and retail.

 Siegel, his wife Jackie, and their Versailles house were the subject of the 2012 documentary film The Queen of Versailles, which chronicled the family's lifestyle and business challenges during the 2008 financial crisis.
-The story was later adapted into a stage musical, The Queen of Versailles (musical), which premiered in 2024 with F. Murray Abraham portraying Siegel.
+The story was later adapted into a stage musical, The Queen of Versailles, which premiered in 2024 with F. Murray Abraham portraying Siegel.

 Siegel owned the Orlando Predators, an arena football team.
 He bought the Cocoa Beach Pier and the Las Vegas Hotel.

 Early life and education

 Siegel was born to a wealthy Jewish family in Chicago on May 3, 1935, to Sadelle and Sid Siegel, a grocer, who moved the family and grocery business to Miami in 1945.
 Siegel grew up in Florida where he graduated from Miami Senior High School in 1953, and later studied marketing and management at the University of Miami, before dropping out.